IntroPhylogenomics/GeneTreeInference/README.md

 # Inferring Gene Trees

 This repository contains tutorials for learning about maximum likelihood (ML) and Bayesian inference of trees from individual genes.
 For ML inference, we will use [IQTree](http://www.iqtree.org).
 For Bayesian inference, we will use [RevBayes](https://revbayes.github.io).
+We will also use RevBayes to learn about some fundamentals of probability.

+- Background on probability
-- Maximum likelihood model selection
+- Maximum likelihood inference (general)
-- Maximum likelihood inference
+- Maximum likelihood inference (phylogenies)
 - Nonparametric bootstrapping

-- Bayesian model selection
+- Bayes' Theorem
-- Bayesian inference with Markov chain Monte Carlo
+- Bayesian inference with Markov chain Monte Carlo (general)
+- Bayesian inference with MCMC (phylogenies)